uditgaurav/hce-api-template/README.md

 <h3>Looking for details on ACCESS_KEY and ACCESS_ID?</h3>

-<li> On HCE dashboard click on "Settings" and switch to "Access Key" tab.
+<li> On the HCE dashboard click on "Settings" and switch to the "Access Key" tab.

 You will get this screen: